Glavin001/atom-beautify/docs/options.md

 **Description**:

-Path to the `php-cs-fixer` CLI executable (Supported by PHP-CS-Fixer)
+Absolute path to the `php-cs-fixer` CLI executable (Supported by PHP-CS-Fixer)

 **Example `.jsbeautifyrc` Configuration**